strega-nil/io-yasm/README.md

 io-yasm
 =======

-Simple set of macros (and a function) for i/o in yasm.
+Simple set of functions for i/o on Linux x64, written in yasm.
 For practice.